joseph-abell/york-oratory/content/groups.md

       and Spirituality, usually in the evening in the Upper Room at St Wilfrid’s.
 If there are any talks currently on offer details can be downloaded here.
+    description: >-
+      We have occasional one-off talks or a series of talks about Catholic Faith and Spirituality, usually in the evening in the Upper Room at St Wilfrid’s.
     groupType: ''
     primaryImage: ''
     title: Occasional Talks - Catholicism and the Arts